1994–95 Denver Nuggets season

 The 1994–95 Denver Nuggets season was the 19th season for the Denver Nuggets in the National Basketball Association, and their 28th season as a franchise.

+Season summary

+Off-season

-The Nuggets had the thirteenth overall pick in the 1994 NBA draft, and selected shooting guard Jalen Rose from the University of Michigan, and signed free agent Dale Ellis during the off-season.
-Coming off their improbable playoff run, the Nuggets were bitten by the injury bug, losing LaPhonso Ellis for all but the final six games of the regular season due to a knee injury from an off-season pickup game.
+The Nuggets had the 13th overall pick in the 1994 NBA draft, and selected shooting guard Jalen Rose from the University of Michigan, and signed free agent Dale Ellis during the off-season.
+Prior to the regular season, LaPhonso Ellis suffered a knee injury from an off-season pickup game; second-year forward Rodney Rogers replaced Ellis as the team's starting power forward, while Mahmoud Abdul-Rauf was replaced with Robert Pack as the team's starting point guard.

+Regular season

-Without their star forward, second-year forward Rodney Rogers became the team's starting power forward, while the Nuggets also replaced scoring leader Mahmoud Abdul-Rauf as the team's starting point guard with Robert Pack, as the team won five of their first six games.
-However, head coach Dan Issel resigned with the team holding an 18–16 record.
-Under his assistant Gene Littles, the Nuggets struggled losing 13 of their next 16 games as Littles was replaced with General Manager Bernie Bickerstaff.
-The team was out of playoff position with a 20–26 record at the All-Star break.
+With the addition of Dale Ellis and Rose, and despite the loss of LaPhonso Ellis, the Nuggets won five of their first six games of the regular season.
+However, after an 18–16 start to the season, head coach Dan Issel resigned and was replaced with assistant coach Gene Littles as an interim coach.
+Under Littles, the Nuggets struggled losing 13 of their next 16 games; Littles was replaced with General Manager Bernie Bickerstaff as the team's new coach.
+The Nuggets were out of playoff position with a 20–26 record at the All-Star break.

-Pack would come down with a knee injury in February, as Abdul-Rauf returned to the lineup; Pack would return during the final month of the season in April, but would then re-injure his knee after only playing just 42 games, starting in 32 of them, averaging 12.1 points, 6.9 assists and 1.5 steals per game.
-Under Bickerstaff, the Nuggets would recover making a late push winning 20 of their final 32 games.

-On the final day of the regular season on April 23, 1995, the Nuggets faced off against the Sacramento Kings, as both teams were fighting for the eighth seed in the Western Conference; the Nuggets would defeat the Kings, 102–89 at the McNichols Sports Arena to qualify for the NBA playoffs, finishing in fourth place in the Midwest Division with a 41–41 record.
+Pack suffered a knee injury in February, as Abdul-Rauf returned to the starting lineup; Pack eventually returned during the final month of the season in April, but then re-injured his knee after only playing just 42 games.
+Under Bickerstaff, the Nuggets recovered playing above .500 in winning percentage by winning 20 of their final 32 games of the season; LaPhonso Ellis returned from his knee injury to play in the final six games.
+On the final day of the regular season on April 23, 1995, the Nuggets faced off against the Sacramento Kings at home at the McNichols Sports Arena, as both teams were fighting for the eighth seed in the Western Conference; the Nuggets defeated the Kings, 102–89 to qualify for the NBA playoffs, finishing in fourth place in the Midwest Division with a 41–41 record.